KOBUGE-Games/Herbi/README.md

-# Herbi - On the loose
+# Herbi - On the loose : 1.0-dev

-A retro platformer in which you have to collect all diamonds presented in levels
+A retro platformer about collecting diamonds

 ![](https://github.com/KOBUGE-Games/Herbi/blob/master/splash.png)